vazco/uniforms/docs/faq.md

 ### How can I change the way my form validates?

-Any form can be validated in one those three styles:
+Any form can be validated in one of those three styles:

 - `onChange`
   Validate on every change.